 9. Ace Bayou X/V Rocker Floor Video Gaming Chair

 A Console Gaming Chair with Extensive Audio Features

 The X/V Rocker by Ace Bayou ditches wheels and legs entirely in favor of a rocking design that sits directly on the floor.
 This gaming chair has a comfortable rocking function and is made from soft foam for an experience that's more form fit to your body than traditional leather or PU leather would.
 Since this is a gaming chair more appropriate for a console than PC gaming, it offers easy compatibility with most modern consoles.

 The best quality of this gaming chair, however, is how well equipped it is for audio.
 Bass and volume controls are built right into the side of the gaming chair, with a convenient port for hooking up your own headphones or speakers.
 You don't even need to worry about audio cables running across your room either, since this gaming chair under $100 comes with full wireless capabilities.

 10. BIRDROCK HOME 14-Position Memory Foam Gaming Chair

-A Chair That Molds to Your Body
+A Chair that Molds to Your Body

 When it's time to put this gaming chair away, all you have to do is lay it flat and slide it under existing furniture.
-But its low profile doesn't mean a lack of seat adjustment (though you certainly won't find adjustable height here).
+Its low profile doesn't mean a lack of seat adjustment (though you certainly won't find adjustable height here).
 There are 14 different positions to choose from, and this gaming chair does away with the traditional leather design in favor of soft memory foam that will adjust to your frame.